bmc/brizzled/id/77/index.md

                 self.redirect('/admin/article/edit/?id=%s' % id)
             else:
                 self.redirect('/admin/')
+{% endhighlight %}

 That one's a little longer, but what it does is simple enough:

-- First, it retrieves all the form variables.
+* First, it retrieves all the form variables.
-- Next, if there are any tags in the form, it splits the tag string to make it into a list.
+* Next, if there are any tags in the form, it splits the tag string to make it into a list.
-- The tags are actually stored as GAE `db.Category` objects, not strings, so the code calls a special `Article` class method to convert the strings from the form into `Category` objects.
+* The tags are actually stored as GAE `db.Category` objects, not strings, so the code calls a special `Article` class method to convert the strings from the form into `Category` objects.
 (Consult the code for that conversion method; it's trivial, and it's not included here.)
-- It processes the Draft checkbox.
+* It processes the Draft checkbox.
-- It attempts to load the referenced article.
+* It attempts to load the referenced article.
 If the article exists, the handler updates its contents.
 Otherwise, it creates a new Article object with the specified ID.
-- Then, it saves the article.
+* Then, it saves the article.
-- If the `edit_again` request variable is set, then the handler redisplays the edit screen; otherwise, it displays the main administration screen again.
+* If the `edit_again` request variable is set, then the handler redisplays the edit screen; otherwise, it displays the main administration screen again.

 That's it.
 We've finished our admin screens.
 Let's take a look at them.
 To do that, fire up a terminal window, change your working directory to the `picoblog` directory, and run the following command.
 (You must have put the root of the unpacked GAE toolkit in your path.)

     dev_appserver.py .